Battle Ground, Washington: 2000 census

 There were 3,071 households, out of which 50.4% had children under the age of 18 living with them, 58.9% were married couples living together, 12.0% had a female householder with no husband present, and 23.6% were non-families.
 18.2% of all households were made up of individuals, and 7.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.99 and the average family size was 3.43.

 In the city, the age distribution of the population shows 36.2% under the age of 18, 10.0% from 18 to 24, 32.9% from 25 to 44, 13.5% from 45 to 64, and 7.3% who were 65 years of age or older.
 The median age was 27 years.
 For every 100 females, there were 95.8 males.
 For every 100 females age 18 and over, there were 90.5 males.

 The median income for a household in the city was $45,070, and the median income for a family was $49,876.
 Males had a median income of $41,133 versus $25,215 for females.
 The per capita income for the city was $17,139.
 About 7.3% of families and 9.3% of the population were below the poverty line, including 11.1% of those under age 18 and 8.4% of those age 65 or over.

-Events
+Religion

+Battle Ground is known for having one of the largest populations of Old Apostolic Lutheran Christians in the United States.

+Arts and culture

 Every summer, Battle Ground hosts Harvest Days, comprising a number of community events such as parades and a chili cook-off.

 Battle Ground participates annually in the Portland Rose Festival's Grand Floral Parade, and 2019 marked the city's 65th float in the parade.
 In 2006, it received the Sweepstakes Award for Most Outstanding Float in the Parade.

-Civic improvements
+Parks and recreation

+Battle Ground contains 22 parks with a total of 72.8 acre of park space and an additional 206 acre of open space reserves in five areas.
+Of these parks, seven are classified as "undeveloped".

+Undeveloped areas include Durkee Park, a 35 acre plot located west of the city center off SR 502.
+The undeveloped land was donated by a local family in 1997 and meant to be used as a nature trail site.
+The city planned to use the grounds for a sports complex but the original owners prefer the original trail use idea.
+As of 2024, the final use of the property is still undecided.

+Neighboring sites, 4.5 acre Remy Park and 13 acre Gardner Oaks, are planned to include a variety of playgrounds, pet areas, and fitness and sports related activities.
+Remy Park, which includes an existing trail, encompasses a total of 80.2 acre but the parcel is limited for development.
+Developed parks include Fairgrounds Park, which hosts several ballfields.